irfndi/Celebrum-Ai/docs/scratchpad.md

 **Current Task**: [Infrastructure Modularization Completion and Cleanup](./implementation-plan/infrastructure-modularization-completion-cleanup.md)

 **Status**: **PHASE 2 COMPLETION** - All 8 infrastructure modules implemented, cleanup in progress

+## Lessons Learned

+- Include info useful for debugging in the program output.
+- Read the file before you try to edit it.
+- If there are vulnerabilities that appear in the terminal, run audit before proceeding (if applicable)
+- Always ask before using the -force git command
+- [2024-07-26] When `edit_file` tool struggles with large files or complex changes (e.g., multiple failures, catastrophic edits like large deletions), switch to more granular, single-line or small-block focused edits.
+Revert incorrect large edits immediately using version control (`git restore`).
+After each small edit, verify by re-reading the file and running checks (`cargo check`).
+If a tool consistently fails, consider alternative approaches or request manual intervention for that specific part.
+- [2024-07-26] If facing a very large number of compilation errors after a refactor, prioritize fixing errors in core data structures (like types in `types.rs`) and their direct usage first, as these can have cascading effects.
+Address one error category or one struct/module at a time and re-check compilation frequently.